Brandon Marsh is remaining open with adaptations

 Why are some areas of the reserve overgrown?

 Throughout the year we rely on our wonderful volunteers to keep paths clear, and vegetation in check.
 Since the reserve closed on 24th March in response to lockdown we had to cease all aspects of volunteering.
 In August we have been able to welcome back the Brandon Marsh Voluntary Conservation Team who have done a fantastic job of clearing the paths and are making their way around the reserve clearing other areas.
 The current vegetation growth in 5 months shows how much work goes into keeping Brandon Marsh accessible.

 Why are gates, doors and windows open around the reserve?

-We are propping open gates as well as the doors and windows to the bird hides to reduce touch points.
+We are propping open gates.
 Please leave gates and doors as you find them.
 Our staff open and close these at the beginning and end of each day.

 We're home schooling – can we go pond dipping and minibeast hunting?